-- What motivates you to pursue your graduate degree in School Administration, and what are your professional goals as a future school leader? - What impact do you hope to have in schools as a Massachusetts school administrator?

-- Copy of license (if applicable) - All documentation listed in the Admissions Criteria for All Students section of this document
+- What motivates you to pursue your graduate degree in School Counseling? - o What are your professional goals as a future school counselor? - o In your opinion, what are the greatest challenges you might experience as a school counselor?
+How do you hope to meet these challenges? - All documentation listed in the Admissions Criteria for All Students section of this document

-School Adjustment Counseling (CAGS)
+CAGS in School Adjustment Counseling